 The Auto Body Repair program supports student participation in Vocational Industrial Clubs of America (VICA) and student competition in the United States Skill Olympics (USSO).
 Through student involvement in fund-raising projects, funds are made available to pay students cost of travel, lodging and entry fees in the annual VICA state skills contest.
 Any student who earns a first place at state level also will have expenses paid to participate in the national competition.

 The Auto Body Repair curriculum leads to an Associate of Applied Science degree.

 Associate of Applied Science in Auto Body Repair

-General Education Requirements20 See graduation requirements for Associate of Applied Science degree.
-2.515 Business Math with Calculators recom- mended for math requirement.
+Applied Science degree.

+2.515 Business Math with Calculators

+recommended for math requirement.